You’re lying in your bed.

-And why wouldn’t it?
-After all, you have all the reasons to believe modelling is your life purpose.
+You’d love that to be real, right?
+And why not?
+You have all the reasons to believe modelling is your true calling.
 For instance:

-And you start visualising hot girls, tons of cash, celebrity status, and a lavish lifestyle.
+And you start imagining hot girls, tons of cash, and celebrity status.

-Before you hit the road, you need to know a) What does it mean to be a model and, b) If you’re up for that.
+Before you hit the road, you need to know a) What does it mean to be a model and, b) If you’re willing to pay the price to become one.

 #Fact Check 1: Modelling is Easy